martinsik/dart-exiv2-ext/README.md

 ## Development

-C/C++ files are in `./native` directory.
+C/C++ files are in `native` directory.

-Since there are several hundred EXIF tags enums used in both Dart `exiv2_enums.dart` and C `exiv2_enums.h` these are generated automatically from [http://www.exiv2.org/metadata.html](http://www.exiv2.org/metadata.html).
+Since there are several hundred EXIF tags, enums used in both Dart `exiv2_enums.dart` and C `exiv2_enums.h` are generated automatically from [http://www.exiv2.org/metadata.html](http://www.exiv2.org/metadata.html).
 You can regenerate them with:

 ```
 $ dart tool/generate_c_and_dart_enums_for_exiv2_tags.dart
 ```

-To compile the extension you can use the default `./bin/compile.dart` script in `bin` directory or maybe more easily manually by running `cmake`.
-In directory `./native/build` there's a `bash` script called `refresh.sh` that removes all binaries, cmake, make and compilation files and re-runs `cmake .`.
+To compile the extension you can use the default `bin/compile.dart` or maybe more easily manually by running `cmake`.
+There's a `bash` script called `native/build/refresh.sh` that removes all binaries, cmake, make and compilation files and re-runs `cmake .`.

 ```
 cd native/build
 $ ./refresh.sh
 ```

+Note that you need to run `refresh.sh` from `native/build` directory to avoid messing source and compilation files together.

 ## License